UmSenhorQualquer/pyforms/docs/api-documentation/controls.md

 #### items

-gets all the items of the combobox.
+Returns all the items of the combobox.

-#### values

-gets all the values of the combobox.

 #### value

-It returns the selected value of the combo box
+It returns the selected value of the combo box.

 #### text(value)